CircleCI-Public/circleci-config-generator/README.md

 4. Make sure the script is in the root of your project
 5. Make the script executable: `chmod +x cci-config-generator.sh`
 6. Run the script `./cci-config-generator.sh`
-7. The script will ask you for the link to the project on CircleCI in the form: `https://circleci.com/gh/ORG/REPO` (note that `gh` might be `bb` if you're building on ;Bitbucket.
+7. The script will ask you for the link to the project on CircleCI in the form: `https://circleci.com/gh/ORG/REPO` (note that `gh` might be `bb` if you're building on Bitbucket.
 We recommend copying and pasting the link from your project on CircleCI).
 8. The script will generate the config, create a branch and kick off a build
-9. Follow the link to see if the build completed successfully
+9. `TODO - Optional` Follow the link to see if the build completed successfully

 If you're build is green - congratulations you can now build on CircleCI 2.0.